Formulas | Formula library

 Display a team member's salary band range

-This example is for a formula field on the employment record to display the top and bottom of the salary band where the team member's salary falls.
+This example is for a formula field on the employment record to display the top and bottom of the salary band.
+This is where the team member's salary falls.

 The example adds the currency symbol £ to the range values.
 If you use multiple currencies for salaries, you can also get the currency code from the salary band with TEXT(fHCM2__Salary_Band__r.fHCM2__Currency__r.fHCM2__Currency_Code__c).